BMS Modules and their Types – Your Easy Guide in 2026

 What is the second level or middle level in the BMS System?

-We can divide the levels of the BMS system into three levels.
+We can divide the BMS system into three levels.

-This second level, or the middle level, is mainly about the automated management of the functional processes in the BMS system.
+This second level, or the middle level, is mainly concerned with the automated management of functional processes in the BMS system.

 The most important component of this level is the BMS panels.
-These panels can include many items, but the modules are one of the most important items.
+These panels can include many items, but modules are among the most important.

 So, what is the module in the BMS system?

-A module is a device responsible for receiving the signal from a controller and sending it to a field device.
-It can also receive a feedback signal from a field device and send it to the controller to analyze it.
+A module is a device that receives a signal from a controller and sends it to a field device.
+It can also receive a feedback signal from a field device and send it to the controller for analysis.
 Based on that, it will take action.

-Also, we can call it an expansion module because it will increase the number of I/O points to be monitored and controlled by the controller of the BMS panel.
+Also, we can call it an expansion module because it increases the number of I/O points the BMS panel’s controller can monitor and control.

 What are the different types of modules in the BMS system?